nazarena254/newsapi.github.com/README.md

 ## Behaviour Driven Development / BDD
 * Given the user opens the live link, various news sources and a navbar on the homepage can be seen on the web application.
-* When user selects a news source he will see all news articles, image, description and the time a news article was created in the application.
+* When user selects a news source he will see all news articles, image, description and the time a news article was created.
+Moreover, he can choose to view other news For example; science, sports, business, entertainment...etc on the "news category" dropdown menu.
 * Then the user can also click on an article and read the full article on the source website

 ## Installed packages